 - Failure to monitor patient’s progress

-- Failure to treat cauda equina in a timely manner
+- Failure to treat Cauda Equina Syndrome in a timely manner

-While a simple test such as an MRI or CAT scan will typically show the cause of cauda equina symptoms and allow for a quick diagnosis and treatment, this often doesn’t happen.
+While a simple test such as an MRI or CAT scan will typically show the cause of Cauda Equina Syndrome symptoms and allow for a quick diagnosis and treatment, this often doesn’t happen.
 When medical professionals don’t do their jobs properly, serious medical complications can arise from CES.

 Without proper diagnosis and treatment, a patient can be left suffering from permanent bowel and bladder incontinence, which can lead to infected cysts in the kidneys, hemorrhoids, diverticulitis, and hydronephrosis.